-The dizziness is described as a sensation of spinning.
+The dizziness is a sensation of spinning.
 In most cases, there is a certain degree of hearing loss.
 Only one ear is affected but it can affect both in some cases.
 The symptoms can range from minor to severe.
 Even though the dizziness can be debilitating, it can be controlled.
 There are cases where there is serious hearing loss, but complete deafness is rare.

 How does it develop?

 The inner ear is comprised of tubes filled with fluid that help with hearing and maintain balance.
 The episodes of dizziness are brought about by an increase in the fluid pressure in the inner ear.
 The root cause of the increase in the pressure is unknown.

 - At first, severe spinning sensation that arises abruptly occurs

 - Buzzing or ringing sounds or increased noise in the ear once dizziness starts

 - Sensation of fullness or pressure in the ear